 BRTC may disclose public directory information upon inquiry unless the student requests nondisclosure.
-Public directory information includes: name, address, email, phone number, photo, enrollment status, field of study, participation in officially recognized activities and sports, honors and awards, degrees obtained and dates conferred, and dates of attendance.
+Public directory information includes name, address, email, phone number, photo, enrollment status, field of study, participation in officially recognized activities and sports, honors and awards, degrees obtained and dates conferred, and dates of attendance.

 Once a student requests nondisclosure it remains effective until the student notifies the Registrar, in writing, that the request is to be voided.

 5. The right to file a complaint with the U.S. Department of Education concerning alleged failures by BRTC to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is:

-Family Policy Compliance Office

-U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-5901
+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-5901

-Filing a Complaint on a Staff Member or Instructor
+Filing a Complaint

-A student wishing to file a complaint on a faculty or staff member should contact the Human Resources Office at BRTC, or the Director of Student Development Office.
-The preferred method of submitting a formal complaint on any member of the BRTC community is to file the complaint through the electronic complaint form located at the bottom of the main BRTC webpage under the heading "Report an Incident."
-Alternatively, students may call the following offices to report a complaint on a BRTC employee:
+A student wishing to file a formal dissatisfaction complaint against a faculty or staff member should fill out the online submission form under "Report an Incident" at the bottom of the official BRTC website.
+Alternatively, if students or employees wish to not fill out the online "Report an Incident" form, students may call the following offices to report a complaint on a BRTC employee:

-- Director of Student Development Office at 870-248-4158. - Executive Director of Human Resources at 870-248-4032.
+• Executive Director of Human Resources: (870) 248-4032.